learned to ice skate as adults and started ice dancing under USFSA doctrine

 Synchronized Team Skating.

-is an officer on the Board of Directors of Tropical Spice on Ice
+was an officer on the Board of Directors of Tropical Spice on Ice

 (TSI), a ladies